dspeyer/dspeyer.github.io/magic.md

 #### Possess Animal
 Prerequisites: Astral Projection
 If you disembodiedly enter the same space an animal (including a human body) you may attempt to take possession of it.
 Make a will save opposed by the animal's will save.
 If the animal is already possessed by another spirit, make a second will save opposed by that spirit's will save.
-Every time you act against the animal's nature (or against the rival possessor's nature), or for every hour you hold them, make opposed will save(s) again to maintain the possession.
+Every time you act against the animal's nature (or against the rival possessor's nature), or for every hour you hold them, or for every alcoholic bevarage they consume (explained [here](#souls)), make opposed will save(s) again to maintain the possession.
 Each time you make such saves, the defender gets a stacking +1 bonus for each previous save.
 Additionally, a soul which grew up in the body in question gets a flat +10.

 #### Effect Specialist
 Prerequisites: Magic School